Poker Sites » Poker Strategy » NL Hold'em Strategy » Continuation Bet

-The Continuation Bet is one of the most powerful moves in online poker, and is a bet that has recently increased in popularity.
+The continuation bet is one of the most powerful moves in online poker, and is a bet that has recently increased in popularity.
 It is a very aggressive play, and fits in perfect with the super-aggressive online poker players of today.
-This article will details what a continuation bet is, when it should be used, and the advantages of making such a play.
+This article will explain what a continuation bet is, when it should be used, and the advantages of making the play.

 What is a Continuation Bet?

-A continuation bet is a bet made on the flop of roughly 1/2 pot size to the full pot size, and is made by the player who showed aggression preflop.
-The easiest way to explain this is through an example:
+A continuation bet is a bet made on the flop by a player who showed aggression preflop.
+Continuation bets are usually sized between 1/2 the size of the pot and the size of the whole pot.
+The easiest way to explain is an example:

 Imagine that you're sitting at a $1/$2 No Limit Hold'em table.
 You have AK suited under the gun, and raise the pot to $8.
 One player in late position calls your raise, and everyone else folds.
-The flop comes down A45, and you make a bet of $12 (notice that the total pot size here would be $19).
-This is a continuation bet; you showed aggression preflop, and followed up with a bet on the flop that was between 1/2 the size of the pot and the full size of the pot.
+The flop comes down A-4-5, and you make a bet of $12 (notice that the pot size here would be $19).
+This is a continuation bet; you showed aggression preflop, and followed up with a flop bet that was between 1/2 the size of the pot and the full size of the pot.

-There are basically two different situations that call for a C (continuation)-bet.
-The first is when you hit the flop and want to protect your hand, and the second is when you miss the flop but want to continue being the aggressor to hopefully take down the pot.
+There are basically three situations that call for a C (continuation)-bet.
+The first is when you hit the flop and want to protect your hand, the second is when you pick up a draws on the flop, and the third is when you totally miss the flop.
 We'll go over both methods now:

 Hitting the Flop Hard